Anil1111/Academic-Projects-Tutorials/JS/notes-web-services.md

 # Web Services
+Software system designed to support interoperable machine-to-machine interaction over a network.

 ## What is HTTP?
 `HTTP` stands for `Hypertext Transfer Protocol` and is used to structure requests and responses over the internet.
 HTTP requires data to be transferred from one point to another over the network.
+The HTTp Request and Response consists of the Rrequest/Response header and body.

+### Resources
+Something that you want to expose to the outside world as a web service.
+- It has a `URI`(Uniform Resource Indicator)
+Eg: users/Richard/todos/1
+- They Can have different  representations like XML, JSON, HTML

 ## TCP
 The transfer of resources happens using `TCP (Transmission Control Protocol)`.TCP manages the channels between your browser and the server.
 TCP is used to manage many types of internet connections in which one computer or device wants to send something to another.